-This service is provided by the Technical Assurance Agent (TAA).
-The TAA is a BSC Agent procured and managed by ELEXON (currently C&C Group Ltd).
+The TAA is a BSC Agent commissioned and managed by ELEXON.
+The TAA is currently C&C Group Ltd.

 The TAA Annual Report provides the Technical Assurance Agent’s view on the health of the Half Hourly metering population in the SVA and CVA markets.
-It is based on the findings from the inspections of Technical Assurance of Metering Systems and is used to highlight key market issues, particularly those with high potential materiality or risk to the quality of data used in Settlement.
+It is based on the findings from the inspection visits and is used to highlight key market issues, particularly those with high potential for materiality or risk to the quality of data used in Settlement.

 The TAA’s report is divided into two parts:

 - Commentary on the statistics